JordonXue/Dimensionality-Reduction-Part-1/README.md

 explained_variance = pca.explained_variance_ratio_
 ```
 ## Final thoughts
 This blog mainly introduces linear dimensionality reduction as a method to reduce dimensions and avoid curse of dimensionality.
-To actually determine how many pricipal components to keep is a another question.
+To actually determine how many pricipal components to keep is another question.
 Generally speaking, 2-3 components are good for data visualization.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/118228743/202099874-fd2ab9fb-d607-40ab-9e3c-6dfe537008f9.png">
 </p>

-One popular and simple way is using the Kaiser criterion, which states that we simply drop components with eigen values less than 1.
-Greater than 1 eigenvalues suggests that the corresponding components explain more variance than a single variable, given that a variable accounts for a unit of variance, so components should be kept.
+One popular and simple way is using the Kaiser criterion, which states that we simply drop components with eigenvalues less than 1.
+Greater than 1 eigenvalues suggests that the corresponding components explain more variance than a single variable, given that a variable accounts for a unit of variance, so those components should be kept.

 Picture references: